 82 Old Runnells Bridge Road

 Update 12-11-2020 This project was denied on 11-4-2020 without ever addressing the Aquifer Issues.
-The denial is currently being litigated.
+The denial is was litigated.
 The aquifer issue still has not been addressed.

 Update 10-16-2020 Detailed description of the problems with the developer's claim that this property is not in the Aquifer Protection Overlay Zone.
 Please attend the Planning Board meeting scheduled for 10-20-2020 and tell the Board to protect out aquifer.